tinymce/tinymce-docs/advanced/configuring-comments-callbacks.md

 > Note: Failure to delete due to permissions or business rules is indicated by "false", while unexpected errors should be indicated using the "fail" callback.

-### Lookup
+### tinycomments_lookup

-Comments uses the Conversation `lookup` function to retrieve an existing conversation via a conversation unique ID.
+Comments uses the Conversation `tinycomments_lookup` function to retrieve an existing conversation via a conversation unique ID.

+The **Display names** configuration must be considered for the `tinycomments_lookup` function:

+* **Display names** - Comments uses a simple string for the display name.
+For the `lookup` function, Comments expects each comment to contain the author's display name, not a user ID, as Comments does not know the user identities.
+The `lookup` function should be implemented considering this and resolve user identifiers to an appropriate display name.

 The conventional conversation object structure that should be returned via the `done` callback is as follows:

-The `lookup` function is given a request object as the first parameter, which has this field:
+The `tinycomments_lookup` function is given a request(req) object as the first parameter, which has this field:

 * **conversationUid**: the uid of the conversation the reply is a part of.